largecodeman1/Pokemon-Game/README.md

 **Self Grade: 20/20**
-I was able to meet my goals for this week, I unable to meet my stretch goal as I underestimated the length and tim put into creating a GUI interface.
-I am prepared for this coming week with actual game coding, and I have learned quite alot about GUI's and Classes.
+I was able to meet my goals for this week, I unable to meet my stretch goal as I underestimated the length and time put into creating a GUI interface.
+I am prepared for this coming week with actual game coding, and I have learned quite alot about GUI's Intellij and Classes.
+I fufilled every goal I set out to accomplish and learned more than I would have expected.

 //Aiden